memri/pod/docs/HTTP_API.md

 # File API

-### POST /v2/$owner_key/put_file/$database_key/$uid
+### POST /v2/$owner_key/upload_file/$database_key/$sha256hashOfTheFile
 ```
 RAW-FILE-BINARY
 ```
-Put a file with a specific `uid` in Pod.
+Upload a file into Pod assuming the metadata of a file is already uploaded in the database.
-An item with this `uid` should already exist in the database.

-⚠️ UNSTABLE: The Content-Type of the request should or should not match the content type of the item.
+`owner_key`, database key and sha256 are all hex-encoded.

+A `sha256` hash of the contents will be calculated.
+Pod will fail the request if the calculated hash doesn't match the hash from the request URL.

 ### POST /v2/$owner_key/get_file